-Chloe Johnston is a writer, director, and teacher in Chicago and an Assistant Professor of Theater at Lake Forest College.
+Chloe Johnston is a writer, director, and teacher in Chicago and an Associate Professor of Theater at Lake Forest College.
 Her original plays and performances have been called "lively and affecting" by the Chicago Tribune, "inspired" by the Chicago Sun-Times , and "moving, engaging, thought-provoking" by Time Out Chicago.
 Her solo work has been featured in the Chicago Tribune.
 With Coya Paz Brownrigg, she is the co-author of Ensemble-Made Chicago: A Guide to Devised Theater, published by Northwestern University Press.

 Chloe earned an AB in Art History from the University of Chicago and a PhD in Performance Studies from Northwestern University.
-Her articles have been published in Liminalities, Theatre Topics, Performance Research and Theatre Journal and she has presented her work at conferences including Performance Studies International, American Studies Association, National Communications Association, the Association for Theatre in Higher Education, and the American Society for Theatre Research.
+Her articles have been published in Liminalities, Theatre Topics, Performance Research, Theatre Journal and TDR, and she has presented her work at conferences including Performance Studies International, American Studies Association, National Communications Association, the Association for Theatre in Higher Education, and the American Society for Theatre Research.
 She was a fellow of the Digital Chicago: Unearthing History and Culture project at Lake Forest College, and a recipient of the Dunn Award for Outstanding Teaching and Scholarly Promise.
 At Northwestern, she was the recipient of the Breen Prize, the Lilla P. Heston Award, a grant from the Center for Interdisciplinary Research in the Arts, and served as teaching affiliate with the Alice Kaplan Institute for the Humanities.
-She has been invited to give talks and conduct workshops at the University of Wisconsin-Madison, Franklin and Marshall College, and Northwestern University.
+She has been invited to give talks and conduct workshops at the University of Wisconsin-Madison, Franklin and Marshall College, Northwestern University, and the University at Buffalo.
 She has designed and taught classes at Northwestern, the University of Chicago, and Lake Forest College, in addition to teaching solo-performance workshops around the country.

 You can email Chloe at firstname.lastname@example.org